Want to understand Agile software development and the tools you need to implement it?

 While Agile software development is a common development process by itself, it’s also the base of many other software development methodologies.

-Here’s a closer look at some popular methods based on the Agile model:
+Here’s a closer look at some popular methods based on the Agile idea:

 Scrum is one of the most popular Agile methodologies.

-Scrum teams usually consist of 5-7 experienced software developers that are very experienced and self-sufficient.
-Led by a Scrum master, they don’t require much supervision and are able to work on complex projects by themselves.
+A Scrum team is a cross-functional team that usually consists of 5-7 experienced and self-sufficient software developers.
+Led by a Scrum master, they don’t require much supervision due to their small team size, and are able to work on complex technology projects by themselves.

-Like most Agile methodologies, Scrum breaks down a product’s life cycle into smaller sprints to incorporate user feedback at levels of the development process.
+Like any other Agile approach, the Scrum methodology breaks down a product’s life cycle into smaller sprints to incorporate end user feedback at levels of the development process.

-As Scrum teams are usually very experienced, this software development methodology is best suited to a highly complex project whose life cycle constantly evolves and changes.
+As the Scrum team is usually very experienced, this software development methodology is best suited to a highly complex software project whose life cycle constantly evolves and changes.

-Kanban software development is one of the most popular visual-first Agile methods.
+Kanban software development is a great visual-first Agile approach.

 This software development methodology is based on three Agile principles: